LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/exercises.rst

    If you do not feel comfortable creating a resume about yourself, you may choose to create an interactive resume about a fictional character or historical figure of your choice.

-| Your interactive resume should contain at least one gantt chart that displays a relevant timeline for your resume.
+| Your interactive resume should contain:

+1. At least one gantt chart that displays a relevant timeline for your resume.
+#.
 And at least one other type of visualization that is relevant to your resume.

+.. _part1-how-to:

 Part 1: How to Create a Resume In Tableau Public
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-#. `How to Create an Interactive Resume in Tableau <https://www.tableau.com/blog/how-create-interactive-resume-tableau>`__.
+1. `How to Create an Interactive Resume in Tableau <https://www.tableau.com/blog/how-create-interactive-resume-tableau>`__.

    A. Don't feel limited with your visualizations here.
    #.
 Browse the `Interactive Resume Gallery <https://www.tableau.com/interactive-resume-gallery>`__, for inspiration.

+      1. You can download a viz that you like and explore how they created their resume.

 #.
-You can download a viz that you like and explore how they created their resume.

-#.
 Optional resources to help you build your Interactive Resume:

    A. `5 Tips on Creating an Interactive Resume using Tableau <https://www.tableau.com/blog/5-tips-creating-visual-resume-using-tableau-40558>`__.
    #. `How to make an interactive resume in Tableau (50 min) <https://www.tableau.com/learn/webinars/how-make-interactive-resume-tableau?ssologin=true#video>`__.

-      #.
-This video will teach you how to make a gantt chart and a lollipop chart.
+      1. This video will teach you how to make a gantt chart and a lollipop chart.

    #. `Create Your Interactive Resume in Tableau Public?
 Video (48 min) <https://www.youtube.com/watch?v=YlyO_InVI-E>`__.

-      #.
-This video will teach you how to create an obsolescence chart, as well as how to customize a lollipop cart, and add links to your dashboard.
+      1. This video will teach you how to create an obsolescence chart, as well as how to customize a lollipop cart, and add links to your dashboard.

 Part 2: Creating the Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^